 Dear Good Mom:

 Every parent I’ve ever known has wondered what do to when your kids push you over the edge.
-And unfortunately, there is no fount of endless patience we can tap into at moments like this.
+And unfortunately, there is no fountain of endless patience we can tap into at moments like this.
 But there are effective ways to ward off parent anger.
 Some let us vent, some help us find laughter or companionship as the anger boils, but all of them will empower your child, and reduce your parenting guilt.

 Here are a five ways to help you and your children through fiery moments.